Ekumen-OS/beluga/docs/tutorials/particle-filtering.md

 }
 ```

-### 3.5 Prediction
+### 1.5 Prediction

 <!-- TODO(alon): What is it a motion model explanation should be in another doc like 'extending-beluga' -->
 For the prediction step, we will be using a **Sample Motion Model Odometry** (*Probabilistic Robotics [^ProbRob], page 111*).
 Technically, odometry are sensors measurements, not controls (they are only available retrospectively, after the robot has moved), but this poses no problem for filter algorithms, and it will be treated as a control signal.

 At time $t$, the robot's position is a random variable $x(t)$.
 This model considers that within the time interval $(t-1, t]$, the registered movement from odometry is a reliable estimator of the true state movement, despite any potential drift and slippage that the robot may encounter during this interval.

-The **Sample Motion Model Odometry** receives as inputs the set of particles $x_{t-1}$ and the control signal $u_t$, and outputs a new set of particles $x'_t$.
-Due to the uncertainty associated with the odometry and the real movment of the robot, a Gaussian distribution with a `parameter.translation_sd` are used in the motion model.
-Beluga implements that using  the `beluga::actions::propagate` function applied to a range of particles.
+For the **Sample Motion Model Odometry** we will use the following definitions:
+* `particle_position` represent a single particle from the range $x_{t-1}$ before applying the control update step.
+* `distance = parameters.velocity * parameters.dt` is the equivalent of the odometry translation $u_t$.
+* The uncertainty associated with the robot reaching its intended position after a control command is issued is modeled using a Gaussian distribution
+  `std::normal_distribution<double> distribution`.
+* The spread of the Gaussian distribution is controlled by a standard deviation, which is a constant `parameters.translation_sd` that can be specified when initializing the model.
+* The motion model returns a single particle's state corresponding to the new range $x'_t$.
 <!-- TODO(alon): The explanation of beluga::actions::propagate should be in another doc like 'extending-beluga' -->

 ```cpp